GDPR Compliance

 • Data transfers outside the UK/EU

-The transfer of personal data outside the UK/EU is only allowed to designated countries, those complying with an approved certification mechanism or through model contracts or binding corporate rules.
+The transfer of personal data outside the UK/EU is only allowed to designated countries, those complying with an approved certification mechanism, or through model contracts or binding corporate rules.

 • Data breach notification & security